GHRSST/GDS/l2p.md

 acquisition.

 The GDS L2P variable `satellite_zenith_angle` is an optional field that may be provided by a data provider.
-The following criteria shall apply:

-> The satellite zenith angle for each input pixel measurement should be recorded
-> in the L2P variable `satellite_zenith_angle` having a range of 0° to +90°.
+The satellite zenith angle for each input pixel measurement should be recorded in the L2P variable `satellite_zenith_angle` having a range of 0° to +90°.

 If the L2P variable `satellite_zenith_angle` is included in a L2P data product it shall conform to the format requirements shown in